Samsung Washer Error Codes List: Meanings, Causes, and How to Fix Them

 If the washer struggles to rotate the drum or stops unexpectedly, the motor system should be inspected.

 Some Samsung washer error codes are caused by temporary electronic glitches.
-Before assuming a component has failed, try a basic reset procedure.
+Before assuming a component has failed, try a basic power cycle procedure.

 1. Turn the washer off.